toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds the total of upcoming transactions alongside activity for each category.

+## Spending Goal

+Allows the monthly funding goal to be set as a max spending goal for each category.

 ## Stealing From Future Alert

 Highlights "Budget Next Month" red when you've gone negative as some point in the future.